lhc901002/java/README.md

-# java_core
+# java
-This repository is used to add core java projects.
+This repository is used to add core java projects, including basic demos and advanced java examples.